Bet Better BET BETTER PRO

 Odds available at sportsbet at time of publishing

-SUNS vs Magpies Same Game Parlay
+SUNS vs Bulldogs Same Game Parlay

 SGM